-Impairment of long lived assets
+Impairment of financial assets

 Financial assets measured at cost are tested for impairment when there are indications of impairment.
-The amount of the write-down is recognized in excess of revenues over expenses.
+The amount of the write-down is recognized in statement of revenues over expenses.

 4. RESTRICTED CASH

 The Society created an internally restricted contingency fund to be used for future operating deficits and unforeseen circumstances.